 The mission of the program is to increase the quality of veterinary care in Hawaii by providing students with essential skills and knowledge that will enable them to obtain rewarding, living-wage jobs in the animal care field.

 The major objectives for this program are to:

-- Meet the current and anticipated workforce needs in Hawaii.
-There are currently no training opportunities available in Hawaii for students wishing to become veterinarian technicians.
+Meet the current and anticipated workforce needs in Hawaii.
+There are currently no training opportunities available in Hawaii for students wishing to become veterinary technicians.

 click on the play button to start this Quicktime movie

 CIP (Classification of Instructional Program): 51.0808

 Standard Occupational Classification (SOC): 31-9096 (Veterinary Assistants and Laboratory Animal Caretakers)

 Standard Occupational Classification (SOC): 29-2056